zincsearch/zincsearch-docs/docs/concepts.md

 ## Bluge

-Bluge is the underlying indexing library used by Zinc on top of which it provides a lot of functionality.
+Bluge is the underlying indexing library used by ZincSearch on top of which it provides a lot of functionality.

 ## Index mapping

 A document can have multiple fields.
 Each field can have a type.
 A mapping defines which fields have what type for an index.
-A mapping allows Zinc to index the document properly.
-If a mapping is not available for a field then Zinc uses reflection to find its type.
+A mapping allows ZincSearch to index the document properly.
+If a mapping is not available for a field then ZincSearch uses reflection to find its type.

 e.g.